billbrod/restaurant-map/README.md

 - [ ] make website a [progressive web
       app](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps#tutorials)
       with offline support
     - offline should be readonly? would it be possible to get it working for other people who won't be connected to my webserver all the time
+        - I don't think so, because there's so much interaction with web server
+        - if I wanted to, the proper way to do this with PWA is to use IndexedDB, and [this synceddb](https://github.com/darrachequesne/synceddb) package looks like a way to sync with remote server via REST API
+        - but I think instead my preferred thing "fully offline" would be to just export what I want and load into CoMaps
     - [maplibre use local geojson](https://maplibre.org/maplibre-gl-js/docs/examples/view-local-geojson/)
+- [ ] PWA:
+    - [ ] make it able to accept data shared from other apps (ideally, google maps and other maps)
+    - [ ] I think can export to phone using [File System API](https://developer.mozilla.org/en-US/docs/Web/API/File_System_API)
+    - [ ] and do it regularly with [Periodic Background Sync API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Periodic_Background_Synchronization_API)
 - [ ] offline maps? using pmtiles? resources
     - [maplibre issue](https://github.com/maplibre/maplibre-gl-js/discussions/1580)
     - [pmtiles docs](https://docs.protomaps.com/pmtiles/maplibre)